DallanQ/7_wonders_duel/Manual.md

 Throughout the game, you will construct Buildings and Wonders.
 Most of the Buildings have a resource cost.
 Some are free and others have a coin cost.
 Finally, some have a resource cost but also a free construction condition.
 The Wonders all have a resource cost.
 ### Free Construction (Page 8)
 Some cards have no cost and can be put into play for free.
 Example: The construction of the Lumber Yard is free.
+>Lumber Yard: a scene of logs being prepared in a sunset-lit yard with no cost.

 ### Resource Cost(Page 8)
 Some cards have a resource cost.